ramrom/rams_dot_files/cheatsheets/build_dependency_tools_cheatsheet.md

 # BUILD DEPENDENCY TOOLS CHEATSHEET
+- transitive dependency - if project deps on lib A and lib A deps on lib B, then project transitively deps on lib B

 ## MAKE
 - oldest build tool, was used for java but really focused on c/c++ ecosystem